Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 Has Strava fixed the military base exposure problem?

-Not fundamentally.
-Strava has added privacy zones, updated default settings, and allowed users to opt out of the heatmap.
-But the core issue remains: GPS-enabled fitness apps collect precise location data by design, and users — including military personnel — consistently fail to configure privacy settings.
-The 2026 aircraft carrier incident, eight years after the original scandal, proves the problem is unsolved.
+Not really.
+They've added privacy zones, updated defaults, and let users opt out of the heatmap.
+But the core issue hasn't changed: GPS fitness apps collect precise location data by design, and people (including military personnel) consistently don't configure privacy settings.
+The 2026 aircraft carrier incident — eight years after the original heatmap scandal — proves it's still broken.

 Can the military just ban fitness trackers?

-Several militaries have tried.
-The US DoD banned GPS-enabled devices in operational areas after the 2018 heatmap incident.
-But enforcement is inconsistent, personal phones still have GPS, and many service members use fitness apps during off-duty hours at or near bases.
-The ban reduces risk but doesn’t eliminate it — as every subsequent incident has proven.
+They've tried.
+The DoD banned GPS devices in operational areas after 2018.
+But enforcement is spotty, personal phones still have GPS, and service members use fitness apps during off-duty hours near bases.
+The ban reduces risk but doesn't eliminate it — as every single incident since 2018 has proven.

 Is Strava the only fitness app with this problem?

-No. Polar Flow, Garmin Connect, Apple Health, Google Fit, and virtually every GPS-enabled fitness platform has the same fundamental vulnerability.
-Strava gets the most attention because of its massive user base and the heatmap feature, but the underlying issue — apps that record and share precise GPS data — is industry-wide.
+Nope.
+Polar Flow, Garmin Connect, Apple Health, Google Fit — basically every GPS fitness platform has the same problem.
+Strava gets the most attention because of the heatmap and user base, but the underlying issue (apps that record and share precise GPS data) is industry-wide.
+It's all of them.

 Unsubscribe anytime.
 I respect your inbox more than Congress respects property rights.